 Energies and its relation to the Doshas

-The primary forces responsible from our body and mind which define our constitution are Vata (wind and space), Pitta (fire and water) and Kapha (Earth and water).
-Each of us has an unique proportion from these energies, but all are present within us.
+The primary forces responsible for our body and mind which define our constitution are Vata (wind and space), Pitta (fire and water) and Kapha (Earth and water).
+Each of us has a unique proportion from these energies, but all are present within us.
 The majority nowadays have dual constitutions.
 The goal is to identify what is out of balance in order to bring harmony and eradicate the dualities.

-Some of the positive aspects per dosha are listed below:
+Some of the positive aspects per dosha:

--When Pitta is more present, we might have the tendency of being more intense, searching for challenges and goal orientated, with strong appetite for life and with urge of using more our intellect.
+-When Pitta is more present, we might have the tendency of being more intense, searching for challenges and goal orientated, with a strong appetite for life and with the urge of using more our intellect.
 They are good leaders and kind.

 -When Kapha is higher we tend to be methodical, steady, caring, emphatic and tolerant.